Nivia Sports: Apparels

 Nivia sports has been appointed as the official apparel partner for BFI and FIBA Backed 3x3 Pro Basketball League.

 Jersey

 Nivia Sports manufactures jerseys for all sports.
 It has been the official sports partner for many of the sports clubs.
-Nivia Jerseys are made up of micro polyester and Nivia is the official partner for the largest clubs like ATK Mohun Bagan FC, Chennaiyin FC and sports leagues as ISL, FIBA, BFI.
+Nivia Jerseys are made up of micro polyester and Nivia is the official partner for the largest clubs like Mohun Bagan SG, Chennaiyin FC and sports leagues as ISL, FIBA, BFI.

 Accessories

 Nivia Sports produces sports accessories such as kits or bags, tracksuits, shorts, lowers, shocks, and windcheaters for use in cricket, football, basketball, and volleyball.
 The company has contributed sports equipment, footwear and accessories including badminton rackets and shuttlecocks, strings, skateboards, skating wheels, squash rackets, and swimming accessories like earplugs, fins, masks, and aqua boards.